Menu

 Although you might not immediately think of any similarities between these two places, the Scottish Isles do have something special in common with the Caribbean islands.
 If you’re looking for white sand beaches for your Scotland staycation, the Outer Hebrides is the place to go.

-Sail to these western isles and you’ll find beautiful crescents of white sands, lapped by turquoise seas.
+Hop on a ferry at Ullapool and sail across to these Western Isles.
+Here, you’ll find beautiful crescents of white sands, lapped by turquoise seas.

 Seilbost Beach, Luskentyre, Isle of Harris